Insights

 The rising use of GLP-1 therapies has implications for plan sponsors and patients.
 Nearly a third of commercially insured households reported using GLP-1s, primarily for weight loss, followed by diabetes management.
 Demand is expected to continue growing, with a projected 73.1% increase in utilization for weight loss by the end of 2025.

 “Plan sponsors are experiencing ongoing pressures from relentless increases to traditional drug spend due to GLP-1 demand,” Holzworth-Nash said.
-“Without change, we can expect to see traditional drug spend continue to outpace specialty and overall drug expenditure increases leading to plan sponsors making touch decisions in regards to coverage. “
+“Without change, we can expect to see traditional drug spend continue to outpace specialty and overall drug expenditure increases leading to plan sponsors making tough decisions in regards to coverage. “

 Financial challenges and coverage issues